jlumpe/jlumpe-gambit-lab-nb/experiments/211011-gambit-ani-additional-genomes/readme.md

 similarity is very high.
 Will investigate more in the future.

-Assembly quality in `200726_gold_standard` is much poorer than the other three data sets (in all statistics), as expected because they come directory from a public health setting.
+Assembly quality in `200726_gold_standard` is much poorer than the other three data sets (in all statistics), as expected because they come directly from a public health setting.
 That probably makes makes it a good set to include in analysis and paper.
 The exception is two genomes `18AC0018936-1_S12` and `19AC0002349B1_S10` which have very low total size (definitely much less than what the genome should be).
 These should probably be excluded from further analysis.